 What we mean by diversity at Texas A&M University

-The educational benefits of diversity and inclusion include: Fostering civic learning and engagement and preparing students, faculty, and staff to live in an increasingly global and complex world.
+The educational benefits of diversity and inclusion include: Fostering civic learning and engagement; improving problem-solving skills and developing better solutions; and preparing students, faculty, and staff to live in an increasingly global and complex world.